Help page

 Yes, you can try randmice for free.

-You can also create an account for free to keep track of your randomizations and access them later.
+You can also create an account for free to keep track of your balancing runs and access them later.

 Feel free to give us your feedback below!